-Edge #4 – Use a digital interactive resume.
+Edge #3 – Use a digital interactive resume.

 A resume is absolutely necessary at this stage in your career.
 But, if you have the option of including a link to your portfolio or another online resource that further demonstrates your credentials, by all means, use this to your advantage.

-Then, uploading a brief, but powerful video introduction, links to your career history and education, samples of your best work, and testimonials from past employers.
+Then, uploading a brief, but powerful video introduction links to your career history and education, samples of your best work, and testimonials from past employers.

-Expert tip: Make sure you work closely with your executive resume writer to streamline your resume information and your online version.
+Expert tip: Make sure you work closely with your writer to streamline your resume information and your online version.
 You want to use real examples of your competency as a professional in your field!

-Edge #5 – Connect with your LinkedIn profile brand.
+Edge #4 – Connect with your LinkedIn profile brand.

 Instead, you can use this platform to stand out as the thought-leader, using strong content strategies for writing a killer Linked profile – and resume too!

 First, the headshot.
 Make your photo as attractive and professional looking as possible – do this right and you will attract many people to you!

 Make it known what you do and why you are the best.

 Think of people you love to follow on other publications and those who have something worth listening too.